On the development and analysis of coupled surface-subsurface models of catchments. Part 3. Analytical solutions and scaling laws: Formulation of the one-dimensional coupled model

 \subsection{Dimensional model}

-Let us consider a two-dimensional hillslope of length $L_x$ with a uniform terrain slope $S_x$, uniform soil depth $L_z$, uniform saturated soil hydraulic conductivity $K_s$, and an impenetrable bedrock beneath the hillslope.
+Let us consider a two-dimensional hillslope of length $L_x$ with a uniform terrain slope $S_x$, uniform thickness of the porous layer $L_z$, uniform saturated soil hydraulic conductivity $K_s$, and an impenetrable bedrock beneath the hillslope.
 As shown in the $(x,z)$-plane in \cref{fig:1D_hillslope}, we denote the thickness of the saturated zone as $H_g(x,t)$ and the height of the surface water as $h_s(x,t)$.

 We shall assume that overland flow can only occur when the soil becomes fully saturated.
 The overland flow generated by exceeding the soil infiltration capacity~\citep{kirkby2019infiltration} is not considered.
 Under this assumption, the heights $H_g$ and $h_s$ can be combined to form a single dependent variable,